Aleuts: Etymology

-In the Aleut language they are known by the endonyms Unangan (eastern dialect) and Unangas (western dialect), both of which mean "people".
-The Russian term "Aleut" was a general term used for both the native population of the Aleutian Islands and their neighbors to the east in the Kodiak Archipelago, who were also referred to as "Pacific Eskimos".
+In the Aleut language, they are known by the endonyms Unangan (eastern dialect) and Unangas (western dialect); both terms mean "people".
+The Russian term "Aleut" was a general term used for both the native population of the Aleutian Islands and their neighbors to the east in the Kodiak Archipelago, who were also referred to as "Pacific Eskimos" or Sugpiat/Alutiit.

 Language

 Aleut people speak Unangam Tunuu, the Aleut language, as well as English and Russian in the United States and Russia respectively.
 An estimated 150 people in the United States and five people in Russia speak Aleut.
-The language belongs to the Eskimo-Aleut language family and includes three dialects: Eastern Aleut, spoken on the Eastern Aleutian, Shumagin, Fox and Pribilof Islands; Atkan, spoken on Atka and Bering islands; and the now extinct Attuan dialect.
+The language belongs to the Eskaleut language family and includes three dialects: Eastern Aleut, spoken on the Eastern Aleutian, Shumagin, Fox and Pribilof Islands; Atkan, spoken on Atka and Bering islands; and the now extinct Attuan dialect.

 The Pribilof Islands has the highest number of active speakers of Unangam Tunuu.
 Most native elders speak Aleut, but it is rare for common people to speak the language fluently.

 Beginning in 1829, Aleut was written in the Cyrillic script.
 From 1870, the language has been written in the Latin script.
 An Aleut dictionary and grammar have been published, and portions of the Bible were translated into Aleut.